-The attestation clause contains:
+The attestation note contains:

-- confirmation that the signature is authentic
+- Confirmation that the signature is authentic

-- date and place of certification
+- Place and date of certification

-- official seal
+- Official seal

-- for authentication by a notary: 0,2 of the so-called full fee (depending on the value of the matter) – at least EUR 20.00, no more than EUR 70.00
+- Certification by a notary public: 20% of the so-called full fee (depending on item value), minimum EUR 20.00, maximum EUR 70.00

 - § 1 Beglaubigungsverordnung (BeglV)